Scorecard prioritization

 - When a call or roleplay could be evaluated by multiple scorecards, the system compares their priority (order).

-- The scorecard with the highest priority (e.g. order 1 or “Top”) is applied.
+- The scorecard with the highest priority (for example order 1 or "Top") is applied.

-- Ties (if any) may be resolved by product-specific rules (e.g. creation date, ID); check in-app help or release notes for your environment.
+- Ties may be resolved by product-specific rules such as creation date or ID; check in-app help or release notes for your environment.

 Best practices

-- Put default or most common playbooks at Top (or lowest order number).
+- Put default or most common playbooks at Top.

 - Use Last or lower order for fallback or generic scorecards.

-- After adding or removing scorecards, review order so the right one still wins for each scenario.
+- After adding or removing scorecards, review the order so the right scorecard still wins for each scenario.

 Multiple playbooks per team

-Different teams (e.g. SDR vs. AE) use different scorecards for the same call type.
-Priority ensures that when a call could match both, the correct playbook (e.g. SDR discovery vs. AE discovery) is applied based on configuration, not chance.
+Different teams (for example SDR vs. AE) use different scorecards for the same call type.
+Priority ensures that when a call could match both, the correct playbook is applied based on configuration, not chance.

 Roleplay with overlapping scorecards